Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 		- Reduced cooldown from 12s -> 10s

 	- Overheat Redress
-		- Reduced cooldown from 12s -> 7s
+		- Reduced cooldown from 12s -> 10s
 		- Hits per second increased from 5 -> 8
-		- DPS increased from 700% -> 1000%
+		- DPS increased from 700% -> 1200%
-		- Full DPS time increased from 0s -> 0.5s
+		- Full DPS time increased from 0s -> 1s
+		- Max DPS falloff reduced from -90% -> -80%
+		- Increased pull force.
+		- Increased AoE range from 12m -> 15m
+		- Increased pull force from 300 -> 600

 - Executioner
-	- alt primary (single shot) (todo)
+	- New Primary: Standard Issue Pistol
+		- It's the same as his default primary, except it fires 1 shot instead of 2 (still is 4 shots per second)
 	- Special
 		- Increased damage from 800%-2400% -> 1000%-3000%

+- Nemmando
+	- Decisive Strike
+		- Increased slash damage from 300% -> 360%

 `0.13.1`